potterhsu/PositionLabeling/README.md

 # PositionLabeling

-An simple tool for labeling position.
+A simple tool for labeling position.

 ![](images/sample.jpg)